Book Review: A book for males bodies about the changes that happen with puberty.

-Buy a copy of I’m a Boy: My Changing Body by Shelley Metten from Amazon and is also available as an eBook.
+You can buy a copy of I’m a Boy: My Changing Body by Shelley Metten from Amazon and is also available as an eBook.

 Hi, I’m Cath Hak from Sex Ed Rescue and today we’re talking about a book for boys who are going through puberty.
 It’s called I’m a boy: My changing body by Shelley Metten.
 She has a Facebook page and a website called Anatomy for Kids.
 On top of that, she also runs workshops for parents and kids to learn about the change’s puberty bring.

 Metten has two book series, one for girls and one for boys.
 This book is the first from the boys’ series.
 The ones after this continue from the previous book, giving you more information on puberty the more you read.
 The first one talks about the biology of where babies come from.
 It talks about sperm, the penis, testicles, and scrotum.
 This book talks about how all those parts work, what they are, and how they develop.

 As the book says at the start, ‘This [book] is the first of two that describes the changes a young boy experiences during puberty.
 It’s intended for boys who have begun to notice early signs of puberty including changes in the signs of genitals and the growth of hair in some places.’
 You can see this quote is true on how the book is written.
 Every so often, there are pictures, but most of the book contains words.
 So, it’s for an older group of children who’ve begun reading.

 Starting off, the book talks about puberty.
 The story begins with the characters going to a sports store to buy an athletic cup.
 The younger character asks what an athletic cup does, so they talk about how boys need to protect their privates.
 After talking, the characters go to see Dr. Metten who explains what puberty is.
 Metten explains it, talking about how puberty is that transition from being a child to an adult.